Denver Union Station

 Downtown Denver

-Visit Denver is bringing back the Mile High Holiday Drone Show for the season – 41 nights of shows running through New Year’s Eve, with optimal viewing from the Tivoli Quad at Auraria Campus as well as other spots downtown.
+Visit Denver has brought back the Mile High Holiday Drone Show for the season – 41 nights of shows through New Year’s Eve, with optimal viewing from the Tivoli Quad at Auraria Campus as well as other spots downtown.
 The display features 600 drones creating holiday-themed animations and Denver icons, as well as scenes depicting favorite winter moments and mountain activities.

 Grand Illumination